 Data Warehouse Architecture

-A data warehouse architecture uses dimensional models to identify the best technique for extracting meaningful information from raw data and translating it into an easy-to-understand structure.
-However, you should keep in mind three main types of architecture when designing a business-level real-time data warehouse.
+A data warehouse architecture uses dimensional models to identify the best technique for extracting and translating information from raw data.
+However, you should consider three main types of architecture when designing a business-level real-time data warehouse.

 - Single-tier Architecture